 Given the intense focus on the “doom and gloom” I can only comment on what I am seeing, and here in Canada Eagle is coming off two of its best months in a long time!
 There is ongoing M&A activity and the world has not yet come to an end!
 It might be the calm before the storm, and there have certainly been some impacts … but we are not seeing widespread cuts.
 Keep your fingers crossed … and don’t listen to the nay sayers!

-That’s what caught my eye over the last month, the full edition is available by clicking here to go to the appropriate part of Eagle’s website.
+That’s what caught my eye over the last month, the full edition is available by going to the appropriate part of Eagle’s website.
 Hope this was useful and I’ll be back with October’s news in just about a month’s time.

 Labels: Business, Canadian Technology Landscape, IT Staffing Industry